At long last, my upcoming contemporary romance novel, The Betrayal is back from the editor.

 They stepped out, returning a moment later with the packing paper and the remaining flat boxes.
 Emily instructed them on how to pack the trophies before she grabbed her suitcase and headed upstairs.
 Her body tensed up as she opened the bedroom door.
-Inside, the bed was freshly made, and a small, hand-written note was left on top of her pillow.
+Inside, the bed was freshly made, and she spotted a small, hand-written note left on top of her pillow.

 I know what I did was wrong.
 I’ve fired Annette and I’ll be looking for a new assistant as soon as I return.
 Please, don’t leave me.
 I still love you, and I’ll do whatever it takes to win you back.